-Key performance indicators or KPIs are the special checkpoints on which the performance of a specific device, solution, team, or organization is monitored.
-In other words, KPIs define how successfully the objectives are fulfilled with minute details.
+Key performance indicators or KPIs are the special checkpoints based on which the performance is monitored.

-KPIs also identify what possibly goes wrong in the current situation and indicate what may happen if effective measures are not taken on time.
+As mobile app KPIs also identify what possibly went wrong in any given situation and indicate what may happen if effective measures are not taken on time.

 Why Are KPIs Important to Measure Mobile App Performance?

-KPIs are an important part of any process, and running mobile apps is also a process that needs thoroughly monitoring.
-We cannot expect the apps to be consistent performers throughout.
-There can be situations where the mobile app may need extra support to give its 100%.
+KPIs are an important part of any process – and running mobile apps is also a process that needs thorough monitoring.
+Consistent performance without effort cannot be guaranteed.

-Now, let us check the most important mobile app KPIs that you cannot overlook if you want success in the long run:
+Now, have a look on the most important mobile app KPIs that you cannot overlook if you want success in the long run:

 What Are The Most Important KPIs In Terms Of Mobile App Performance Measurement?

 There are numerous KPIs to measure the performance of your mobile app.
-But to make monitoring your app performance easier, we have segregated the KPIs into different categories.
-So, take help of the specific KPIs to measure specific performance.
-On the other hand, test your mobile app on all these KPIs to get an overall picture of your app’s performance.
+But for easier monitoring of your app performance, we have segregated the mobile app KPIs into different categories.

 I. KPIs Related to Customer Engagement